TedHusted/awake/awake.md/awake.md

 	Liam says, “Which is where we come in.”

 	“Yeah.
-We prepare our data sets before the meeting, and then we all submit them together at the meeting.
-We review the initial presentation with the other trainers.
+Each agency prepares a data set before the meeting.
+Then we submit them at the meeting all at once.
+After a moment, we review the initial presentation with the other trainers.
 When it’s all good, the brief goes to the directors of the four key agencies for senior review.
 With their approval, it goes to the Director of National Intelligence to be presented to POTUS.”

 	Liam nods, adding, “Which is why our data scientists works the ‘C’ shift — so that our data set can be ready by zero five hundred hours.”